-- 4.1 It is recommended that Members approve the Council Tax Tax Base of 57,663 and an estimate of the Business Rates Tax Base of £50.547m.
-Delegation to the Deputy Leader and Cabinet Member for Finance and Corporate Services in consultation with the Director of Finance is however sought for the final Business Rates Tax Base decision, the final estimated net business rate yield and ultimately the Council's retained Business Rate income for 2020/21. - 4.2 It is also recommended that Cabinet approves the Council's membership of the GM, Cheshire East and Cheshire West and Chester Councils Business Rates pool for 2020/21, subject to the review of the outcome of the 2020/21 Local Government Finance Settlement.
-If necessary, however, the decision to discontinue pool membership or to approve membership of a pool with revised participants is delegated to the Deputy Leader Cabinet Member for Finance and Corporate Services in consultation with the Director of Finance.
+- 4.1 It is recommended that Members approve the Council Tax Tax Base of 57,200 and an estimate of the Business Rates Tax Base of £49.640m.
+Delegation to the Deputy Leader and Cabinet Member for Finance and Green in consultation with the Director of Finance is however sought for the final Business Rates Tax Base decision, the final estimated net business rate yield and ultimately the Council's retained Business Rate income for 2021/22. - 4.2 It is also recommended that Cabinet approves the Council's membership of the GM, Cheshire East and Cheshire West and Chester Councils Business Rates pool for 2021/22, subject to the review of the outcome of the 2021/22 Provisional Local Government Finance Settlement.
+If necessary, however, the decision to discontinue pool membership is delegated to the Deputy Leader Cabinet Member for Finance and Green in consultation with the Director of Finance.